MikaGawin/news-server/README.md

 please then use npm run seed to initialise database.

-For development please also create .env.test which will be used when running Jest tests.
+For development please also create .env.test, this will be used when running Jest tests.

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)